pcanz/pPEG/docs/context-sensitive-grammars.md

     block  = INDENT (line / block)* UNDENT

-This has proved very effective but it is aspecial purpose solution that is outside the grammar parser.
+This has proved very effective but it is a special purpose solution that is outside the grammar parser.

 ##  Semantic Actions